MicrosoftDocs/entra-docs/docs/identity/saas-apps/8x8virtualoffice-tutorial.md

 #### SP initiated:

-* Click on **Test this application**, this will redirect to 8x8 Sign on URL where you can initiate the login flow.

-* Go to 8x8 Sign-on URL directly and initiate the login flow from there.
+* Go to the 8x8 [Sign-on URL](https://sso.8x8.com) directly and initiate the login flow from there.

 #### IDP initiated: